effaf/Event-Booking-App-with-GraphQL/README.md

 - Start the front end development server using ```npm start```
 - Open the application in your browser at ```http://localhost:3000```
 - To access graphQL open the appliction in your browser at ```http://localhost:8000/graphql```

+*Note* - I have configured the database to be publically accessible, but since I do not have a premium account it might not work.
+When logging in, you might encounter a _MongoDB error_.
+Please email me at *postshlok@gmail.com* for access to the database.